oneapi-src/oneDPL/rfcs/supported/algorithms_histogram_cpu_backends/README.md

 ONEDPL_SPEC_VERSION=104
 ```

 Histogram APIs are supported for device execution policies as of version 2022.5.0.
-It was first specifed in oneDPL
+It was first specified in oneDPL
 specification version 1.4.
 However, this was released before `ONEDPL_SPEC_VERSION` was defined within our implementation
 of oneDPL.
 ```